caioarantes/AGLgis/paper.md

 # Statement of Need

-Sentinel-1 SAR data [@sentinel1] is widely used in earth observation for applications such as land cover mapping, flood monitoring, and agricultural analysis.
-However, preparing analysis-ready SAR data typically requires complex processing steps and programming expertise.
-AGLgis addresses this gap by integrating the [ee-s1-ard] package [@ees1ard] into QGIS [@qgis], providing a user-friendly interface for non-programmers and researchers to access advanced SAR processing capabilities.
-The plugin streamlines workflows, reduces barriers to entry, and promotes reproducible research in geospatial science [@earthengine].
+Sentinel-1 SAR data [@sentinel1] can be used in earth observation for land cover mapping, flood monitoring, and agricultural analysis.
+Pre-processing SAR data may require multiple processing steps and familiarity with tools like Google Earth Engine's Code Editor, which can be a barrier for users without programming experience.
+AGLgis bridges this gap by integrating the [ee-s1-ard] package [@ees1ard] into QGIS [@qgis], offering a graphical interface that enables non-programmers and researchers to access SAR processing workflows.
+This approach streamlines data preparation, lowers the barrier to entry, and supports reproducible research in geospatial science [@earthengine].

 # Features

-AGLgis offers a user-friendly graphical interface for configuring and running Sentinel-1 SAR data processing workflows in QGIS.
+AGLgis offers a graphical interface for configuring and running Sentinel-1 SAR data processing workflows in QGIS.
 Key capabilities include:

 - Area of interest and date range selection
 - Integration with Google Earth Engine and the [ee-s1-ard] package
 - Automated border noise correction, terrain flattening, and speckle filtering
-- Interactive visualization of VV/VH time series and RGB composites within QGIS
+- Interactive visualization of VV/VH time series and RGB composites (VV, VH, VV/VH) within QGIS
 - Direct download of processed bands for selected dates
 - Batch download of multiple processed scenes

-All major processing parameters—geometry, temporal range, polarization (VV, VH, or VVVH), and correction options—are accessible via the plugin’s GUI.
-Sensible defaults (VVVH polarization and all corrections enabled) help users quickly obtain analysis-ready SAR data.
+All major processing parameters—geometry, temporal range, polarization, and correction options—are accessible via the plugin’s interface.
+Sensible defaults are set to help users obtain analysis-ready SAR data.

 # Demonstration